IT 116: Introduction to Scripting

 Fix any errors you find.

-4. Write a for loop that gives the loop variable miles values from min to max.
+4. Write a for loop that gives the loop variable inches values from min to max.

 You will have to use range to do this, and be careful about the 2nd argument.

-Inside the loop print the value of miles.
+Inside the loop print the value of inches.

 Run the script.